apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ## Prepare issue in GitHub to keep status of testing

-Create a GitHub issue with the content generated via manual execution of the script below.
+Create a GitHub issue with the content generated via manual execution of the command below.
 You will use link to that issue in the next step.
-You need a GITHUB_TOKEN set as your environment variable.

-You can also pass the token as `--github-token` option in the script.
-You can also pass list of PR to be excluded from the issue with `--excluded-pr-list`.

 ```shell script
 cd "${AIRFLOW_REPO_ROOT}"